esraaali138/ReactJS-Weather-Application/README.md

 - You have installed Node.js and npm
 - You have an API key from [OpenWeatherMap](https://openweathermap.org/api)

+## Testing

+I have also added tests to ensure the application works as expected.
+To run the tests, use the following command:

+cd Weather-app then run npm t

 •	A deployed version : https://react-js-weather-application-bjip.vercel.app/